mkdocs/mkdocs/docs/dev-guide/translations.md

 msgstr "Siguiente"
 ```

-!!!
-Warning
+WARNING:
 Do not modify the `msgid` as it is common to all translations.
 Just add
 its translation in the `msgstr` item.

 Once you have finished translating all of the terms listed in the `po` file,
 you'll want to [test your localized theme](#testing-theme-translations).